 The Jenkins Controller (StatefulSet)

 The controller is a single-replica StatefulSet because Jenkins is stateful. $JENKINS_HOME has plugin state, build history, job config, credentials.
 Lose it and you are starting over.
+If you are planning the underlying cluster, our EKS architecture best practices guide covers the cluster-level decisions that this Jenkins setup sits on top of.

 Rather than dumping the whole manifest, here is what we actually configure and why each bit is there: